Peeda/APUSH/Chapter 3 - British North America.md

 	* Consolidated New England colonies into one entity
 	* Colonist's didn't like loss of individuality
 	* **Sir Edmund Andros** the dominion's governor also forced military service against Maine Indians in 1687
-* 1688 invasion by William of Orange made James II flee to france
+* 1688 invasion by William of Orange made James II flee to France
 ## Revolt
 * Provincial leader tried to hide the rise of William and Mary
 * Massachusetts, New York, Maryland colonists overthrew dominion government, restoring status quo